openPMD/openPMD-standard/EXT_BeamPhysics.md

 - **Lattice**: A **lattice** is the arrangement of elements in a machine such as a particle accelerator.

+- **Lattice branches**: The lattices of some programs can contain multiple connected beam lines or rings.
+For example, an injection line connected to a storage ring connected to X-ray beam lines.
+Each line or ring is called a **branch**.
+In the above example, the injection line is one branch, the storage ring another branch, and each X-ray beam line is a branch.

 - **Global coordinate system**: The **global** coordinate system is a coordinate system that is used to describe the position and orientation of machine elements in space.
 That is, the **global** coordinate system is fixed with respect to the building or room where the machine is placed independent of the machine itself.

 - **Lattice coordinate system**: The curvilinear coordinate system whose "longitudinal" coordinate (**s**) typically runs through the nominal centers of the elements in the machine.
 The **lattice** coordinate system is often used to describe particle positions.

 - **Macro-particle**: Macro-particles are simulation particles that represent multiple real particles.
 The number of real particles that a macro-particle represents affects the calculation of the field due to a macro-particle but does not affect tracking.

+- **Particle coordinate system**: The coordinate system with respect to which particles positions and momenta are given.
+Some programs use the **global coordinate system** as the **particle coordinate system** while other programs use a coordinate system that is derived from the curvilinear **lattice coordinate system**.

 - **Polar coordinates**: **Polar** coordinates are **(r, theta, phi)** where **r** is the radius, **theta** is the angle from the **z** or **s** axis, and **phi** is the projected azimuthal angle in the **(x, y)** plane.